Craig Hendrickson: Professional career

 Hendrickson was selected by the Saskatchewan Roughriders in the third round, with the 21st overall pick, of the 1990 CFL draft.
 After going undrafted in the 1991 NFL draft, he signed with the Buffalo Bills of the National Football League on April 26, 1991.
 He was later released on August 20, 1991.
 Hendrickson then returned to his hometown of Brandon and waited to see if any other NFL teams were interested in him before deciding to sign a three-year contract with the Roughriders.
 He was moved to the team's practice roster on September 4, 1991.
 He dressed in eight games, starting two late in the season after a knee injury to Roger Aldag, in 1991.
 Hendrickson became a starting offensive tackle in 1992 and dressed in 15 games for the league's top-rated offensive line, only allowing 33 sacks.
 The team finished with a 9–9 record, losing in the Western semifinal to the Edmonton Eskimos.
 He was a starter with his brother, Scott, on Saskatchewan's offensive line in 1993.
-Craig dressed in all 18 games during the 1993 season as the Roughriders went 11–7 but lost in the semifinals to the Eskimos the second year in a row.
+Craig dressed in all 18 games during the 1993 season as the Roughriders went 11–7 but lost in the semifinals to the Eskimos for the second year in a row.
 He was named the team's outstanding offensive lineman in 1993.

 Hendrickson became a free agent after the 1993 season, and signed with the Bills on April 15, 1994.
 He was cut by the Bills on August 28, 1994.
 On September 7, 1994, he signed with the Edmonton Eskimos.
 He had reportedly turned down an offer to join the Seattle Seahawks' practice squad, stating "I'd rather play than sit on the bench and watch or just practise."
 Hendrickson replaced Mike Dumaresq in Edmonton's starting lineup.
 Hendrickson dressed in eight games for the Eskimos during the 1994 season.
 He dressed in all 18 games in 1995 as the team finished 13–5 and lost in the Northern Final to the Calgary Stampeders by a score of 37–4.